A useful list of what is a grain, and what is NOT a grain. It doesn’t include everything. But it’s a good start. Updated January 2017

-So any thing made from these products would be technically be grain-free (but not necessarily ok to consume – for many people they would still cause problems for various reasons).
+So anything made from these products would be technically grain-free (but not necessarily ok to consume – for many people they would still cause problems for various reasons).
 For example, bread, cakes or pasta made from grain-free flours do not contain grains.
-Reading ingredients is therefore important.
+Reading ingredients is important!

 Grain free foods are also automatically gluten-free.

 Just because something is “technically” not a grain, doesn’t make it automatically ok for many people.
 Paleo peeps or GAPS-diet folk wouldn’t touch any of the grain-like seeds or most of the starchy grain free alternatives in the above “not a grain list”.
 It’s really just the nuts and seeds for them.
-For myself, I do ok on soaked quinoa, amaranth, buckwheat and millet, so I eat them sometimes, although not every day.
+For my family, they do ok on soaked & sprouted quinoa, amaranth, buckwheat and millet, so I cook them sometimes, although not every day.
 For myself, I stick to the paleo versions: cassava flour, plantains, sweet potato flour, coconut flour, tapioca and possibly nut and seed flours like almond meal and ground up seeds.

 All fruits and vegetables are not grains, (except for corn, which is a grain).